 Like frenemies, these characters begin as enemies or have a very conflict-ridden relationship with the added layer of sexual tension.

-There is something inherently romantic about falling in love with someone who brings out the best in you and vice versa, so these relationships take that to an extreme.
+There is something inherently romantic about falling in love with someone who not only brings out the best in you but also sees the worst and loves you anyway, so these relationships take that to an extreme.
 And of course, the heated discourse definitely adds some spice to an exchange between two potential (or current) lovers.

 I mean, who doesn’t love an exhilarating exchange of sarcastic banter?